MicrosoftDocs/kaizala-docs/K2T Documentation.md

 8. Once the Teams app is downloaded, follow the steps shared previously to install the app in Teams.

-9. Upload the app to Teams by going to **App Store > Upload a custom app** and then add it to a channel, group chat or a meeting chat.
-Alternatively, you may choose to upload it to Teams Admin Center and then enable it for selected teams.
+9. Upload the app to Teams by going to **App Store > Upload a custom app** and then adding it to a channel, group chat, or meeting chat.
+Alternatively, you may choose to upload it to the Teams Admin Center and then enable it for selected teams.
 For more information, see [Upload your app in Teams](/microsoftteams/platform/concepts/deploy-and-publish/apps-upload).

 	:::image type="content" source="Articles/Actions/K2T_Add_button.png" alt-text="This is K2T add button image.":::

-10. Once the app is added to a team or group chat, you might need to create a Tab for the apps based on Form, Feedback and Attendance templates.
+10. Once the app is added to a team or group chat, you might need to create a Tab for the apps based on form, feedback, and attendance templates.
 Request to add a tab is prompted automatically when the app is added, or you may choose to do it manually by clicking **+** icon next to the tabs and picking the installed app from the list.
 For more information, see [Add an app to Microsoft Teams](https://support.microsoft.com/office/add-an-app-to-microsoft-teams-b2217706-f7ed-4e64-8e96-c413afd02f77).

 	:::image type="content" source="Articles/Actions/K2T_Acion_Logo.png" alt-text="This is K2T action image.":::

-11. Once the tab is set up, the users can start responding by going to Messaging Extensions flyout and clicking **…** icon below compose box.
+11. After creating the tab, users can begin responding by going to the Messaging Extensions flyout and clicking the **...** icon beneath the compose box.
-12. The aggregated responses will either be available by clicking **View Details > Results** on the card, or by opening the tab as mentioned in step #9.
+12. The aggregated responses will either be available by clicking **View Details > Results** on the card or by opening the tab as mentioned in step #9.

 ## FAQs

 **What data is captured in Kaizala to Teams Conversion Service and how it is used?**

-Kaizala to Teams Conversion Service requires user to upload custom Kaizala action package and requires the user to login with Azure AD account details.
-Once uploaded, Teams Conversion Service converts action package to Teams app by using Azure AD account for authentication.
+Kaizala to Teams Conversion Service requires the user to upload a custom Kaizala action package and requires the user to login with Azure AD account details.
+Once uploaded, Teams Conversion Service converts action packages to the Teams app by authenticating with an Azure AD account.
-Additionally, the user also needs to provide necessary developer information, such as website, privacy URL, and terms of use URL, to be used for creating Teams app file.
+Additionally, the user also needs to provide necessary developer information, such as a website, privacy URL, and terms of use URL, to be used for creating the Teams app file.

 Once the converted Teams app is downloaded, the uploaded Kaizala Action package is deleted from the Teams Conversion Service.